Hike Desert, Canyons and Berber Villages in Tunisia

 Driving

-Grab breakfast, then leave Tozeur behind and take a short transfer to Sidi Bouhlel, 12 miles northeast of town.
-Prepare to be blown away at each turn and bend as you hike through an impressive canyon with towering cliffs, winding paths and hidden pools amidst stunning rock formations that date back millions of years.
+Enjoy a delicious traditional breakfast at your Dar, then leave Tozeur behind and take a short transfer to Sidi Bouhlel, 12 miles northeast of town.
+Prepare to be amazed at each turn and bend as you hike through an impressive canyon with towering cliffs, winding paths, and hidden pools amidst stunning rock formations that date back millions of years.
 This site is also the filming location of several famous movies, such as Star Wars and Indiana Jones.
 This afternoon, rest your legs as you embark on a long journey back up north.
 You'll spend your final night of the trip in the charming seaside town of Hergla, a hidden Tunisian gem along the Mediterranean coastline in the Gulf of Hammamet.
 Compared to other popular resorts nearby, Hergla preserves an authentic small-town charm and it's the perfect place to relax after a busy week exploring the arid wilderness of Dahar.
-If you have energy, join an optional farewell dinner with your group, then get some rest in the comfort of your local guesthouse.
+If you have energy, join a farewell dinner with your group, then get some rest in the comfort of your local guesthouse.

 Day 8